jsorge/jsorge.net/Public/_posts/2015-05-21-scorebook-sync-log-06-fun-with-protocols.textbundle/text.md

 layout: post
 date: 2015-05-21T16:20:10Z
 staticpage: false
+tags:
+  - scorebook-sync-log
 ---

 In my usage of CloudKit I had to determine early on how I was going to upload batches of records and deal with batches coming down.
 I’m dealing entirely with `CKRecord` instances, so all of my entities will need to know how to handle those; both in how to create one from themselves, and how to turn turn one into itself.

 I didn’t have any clever idea at first, so I punted.
 For saving records to CloudKit, I’m monitoring the `NSManagedObjectContextDidSaveNotification` (which isn’t verbose enough) and I get `NSSet`s of managed objects.
 Here’s what my initial implementation looked like: